 Ivria G. Fried

 IVRIA G. FRIED's practice is focused on general municipal law issues.
-She advises clients with respect to environmental law, administrative law, and municipal governance, including the Open Meeting Law, the Public Records Law, the Conflict of Interest Law.
+She advises clients with respect to environmental law, administrative law, and municipal governance, including the Open Meeting Law, the Public Records Law, and the Conflict of Interest Law.
 Ivria also assists clients with all aspects of licensing, ordinance/bylaw development, and Town Meeting.

 Ivria graduated magna cum laude from the University of Vermont, received her law degree from Northeastern University School of Law and graduated summa cum laude from Vermont Law School with a Masters of Environmental Law and Policy.
 While at Northeastern, she received the ABA Section of Environment, Energy, and Resources Law Student Program of the Year Award for a published report entitled: Public Access to the Tidelands: Compliance with Ch.
 91 Licenses on Boston’s Waterfront.
 Her academic experience included internships at the U.S. Department of Justice, Environmental Enforcement Section; the Conservation Law Foundation; Earthjustice, and the Massachusetts Appeals Court.